 Care Providers may also carry additional applicable insurance coverage.
-We encourage you to ask this question directly with the Care Provider.
-We also encourage you to review your own insurance policies to determine coverage for personal injury, property damage, theft, or other loss caused by the Care Provider, or to determine coverage for personal injury or other loss to the Care Provider.
+We encourage you to ask this question directly with your Care Provider.
+We also encourage you to review your own insurance policies to determine coverage for personal injury, property damage, theft, or other loss caused by your Care Provider, or to determine coverage for personal injury or other loss to your Care Provider.

 What types of background checks do you conduct on the Care Providers?

-Through a third party vendor, we order limited background checks before enrolling an applicant as a Care Provider.
+Through a third party vendor, we order limited background checks before allowing a Care Provider to continue in the application process to join our network.
 We rely entirely on the third party vendor for the completeness, accuracy, and reliability of the information provided from these background checks.
 For example, the comprehensiveness of the search results varies by the type of background check ordered as well as the state and county where the check is performed.
 Many jurisdictions only include felony conviction records but not misdemeanor or arrest records.

 When reviewing the limited background checks results, we do not allow applicants with the following to be enrolled as a Care Provider: (a) a DWI in the past 7 years; (b) suspended driver’s license if transportation is required of the services; (c) registered sexual offender; (d) criminal charge related to physical violence, neglect, or abuse; or (e) theft charge.

-We also recommend you read more about our use of background checks at http://www.caregivers.com/terms-of-use/
+We also recommend you read more about our use of background checks here.

 What if a Care Provider doesn’t show up for an appointment?